-- of sensitivity, i.e. the FID along this dimension does not decay.
-CT editing requires that the maximum evolution time is kept within the INEPT transfer delay, which is typically of the order of 6-7 ms. Additional semi-constant-time versions, which do not have this limitations are also implemented. - In experiments that involve a dipolar-coupling based C-C transfer, e.g. with BSH-CP, no constant-time editing is done, because unlike the INEPT case above, the chemical shift cannot be edited during the transfer. - We have systematically implemented homo-nuclear (C) decoupling in all indirect C dimensions, in particular CO decoupling during CA frequency editing (and vice versa), using a band-selective inversion pulse (ISNOB-2, (Kupce et al., 1995)).
+- We have systematically implemented homonuclear (13C) decoupling in all indirect 13C dimensions, in particular CO decoupling during CA frequency editing (and vice versa), using a band-selective inversion pulse (ISNOB-2, Kupce et al., 1995).
 This shape is advantageous because of its good compromise of pulse duration and cleanliness of the inversion profile.
-To correct the Bloch-Siegert shift, a second ISNOB-2 is applied to the decoupled band, and a REBURP refocusing pulse to the nucleus which is monitored.
-This implementation is illustrated in Figure 7A.

-- In all indirect dimensions, heteronuclear decoupling is applied; when monitoring C frequencies, a N $\pi$ pulse is applied, and vice versa.
-H is decoupled with composite pulse decoupling (swfTPPM (Thakur et al., 2006) or WALTZ-16 (Shaka et al., 1983)).
-During H acquisition, composite-pulse decoupling is applied to N and/or C as appropriate (generally using the WALTZ-16 scheme (Shaka et al., 1983)).
+To correct the Bloch-Siegert shift, a second ISNOB-2 is applied to the decoupled band and a REBURP refocusing pulse to the nucleus which is monitored.
+This implementation is illustrated in Fig. 7a. - In all indirect dimensions, heteronuclear decoupling is applied; when monitoring 13C frequencies, a 15N π pulse is applied, and vice versa.
+1H is decoupled with composite pulse decoupling (swfTPPM, Thakur et al., 2006, or WALTZ-16, Shaka et al., 1983).
+During 1H acquisition, composite-pulse decoupling is applied to 15N and/or 13C as appropriate (generally using the WALTZ-16 scheme, Shaka et al., 1983).

-As described above, all required band-selective decoupling pulses are calculated and set within the pulse sequence, and the correct shape(s) are called by ssNMRlib's python setup routines.
+As described above, all required band-selective decoupling pulses are calculated and set within the pulse sequence, and the correct shape(s) are called by ssN-MRlib's python setup routines.
 The decoupling field strengths $\gamma \cdot B_1/(2\pi)$ can be specified in kHz by the user, and the setup script proposes values and sets the duration of the unit element pulse accordingly.

-For the majority of the assignment experiments, we have versions with additional deuterium decoupling.
-These experiments may be used with probes equipped for a H channel.
-The deuterium decoupling may increase coherence life times of carbons in deuterated proteins (see below).
+- For the majority of the assignment experiments, we have versions with additional deuterium decoupling.
+These experiments may be used with probes equipped for a 2H channel.
+The deuterium decoupling may increase coherence lifetimes of carbons in deuterated proteins (see below).

-Figure 7A shows one example pulse sequence, a four-dimensional hCONCAHA experiment with detection of the H $\alpha$ protons, which, to our knowledge, has not been published elsewhere.
-Figure 7B shows exemplary sensitivity comparisons of different experiments, for two different protein assemblies.
+Figure 7a shows one example pulse sequence, a 4D hCONCAHA experiment with detection of the H α protons, which, to our knowledge, has not been published elsewhere.
+Figure 7b shows exemplary sensitivity comparisons of different experiments for two different protein assemblies.
 The data are in good qualitative agreement with reported sensitivity comparisons presented elsewhere (Barbet-Massin et al., 2013; Fraga et al., 2017).
-It is interesting to compare e.g. INEPT vs BSH-CP transfer variants in experiments involving CO-CA transfers.
+It is interesting to compare e.g. INEPT vs. BSH-CP transfer variants in experiments involving CO-CA transfers.
 The availability of pulse sequences with different transfer types allows the user to evaluate which experiment provides better sensitivity for a particular sample, before launching the 3D or 4D versions of these experiments.